-Restriction endonucleases are bacterial enzymes that recognize specific nucleotides sequences on the viral DNA and break the DNA into useless fragments, It was found that the restriction enzymes are spread in microorganisms, where about more than 250 kinds of these enzymes are isolated from different strains of bacteria.
+Restriction endonucleases are bacterial enzymes that recognize specific nucleotide sequences on the viral DNA and break the DNA into useless fragments, It was found that the restriction enzymes are spread in microorganisms, where more than 250 kinds of these enzymes are isolated from different strains of bacteria.

-Why don’t these enzymes destroy the bacterium’s own DNA?
+Why don’t these enzymes destroy the bacterium’s DNA?